-Indeed, Rustavi, built in 1940s around the country’s largest metallurgical plant as an industrial face of Soviet Georgia, has an unmistakable air of a Soviet city in decline, with its monumental city centre and desperate rows of grey ugly blocks.
+Indeed, Rustavi has unmistakable air of a Soviet city in decline, with its monumental city centre and desperate rows of grey ugly blocks.
+The city was built in 1940s, around the country’s largest metallurgical plant, and was meant to become an industrial face of Soviet Georgia.
 The metallurgical plant lost its function and most of workforce in 1990s, and so did Rustavi, a sad reminder of a winning working class and badly planned industrialization.
-A little over 120 thousand residents, with most of those working in Tbilisi, is the reality the city is facing.
+A little over 120 thousand residents, most of them working in Tbilisi, is the reality the city is facing.

 That is exactly what I thought of Rustavi only a month ago, never questioning my own prejudice, before I actually visited the city with the team of the United Nations Development Programme (UNDP).
 Imagine my surprise when, instead of grey boredom, I saw a lovely town with the renewed streets, wonderful monuments, crowded green park and delicious café.
 The amazing Rustavians, who love their place and try hard to make it “cool”, was yet another discovery which has completely changed my perspective.
 Rustavi can never be boring while its citizens are excited by living here.

 “Rustavi is a friendly little place where everyone knows each other.
 Yes, it is a bit on a grey side but we are trying to make it more colourful,” –